griffithlab/civicpy/docs/civic.rst

       - *accepted*: This evidence has been reviewed and approved by a CIViC editor
       - *rejected*: This evidence has been reviewed and rejected by a CIViC editor

+   .. attribute:: therapies

+      Zero or more therapy :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
+Only used with therapeutic response predictive :attr:`evidence_type`.

+   .. attribute:: therapy_interaction_type

+      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated therapies within a therapeutic response predictive :attr:`evidence_type` are related.

 .. _Understanding Levels: https://civic.readthedocs.io/en/latest/model/evidence/level.html#understanding-levels

 .. _Understanding Evidence Ratings: https://civic.readthedocs.io/en/latest/model/evidence/evidence_rating.html#understanding-evidence-ratings